-During many late-night walks through the roller-coaster hills of Bernal Heights, Jimmie spun tales of his often stranger-than-fiction childhood -- like the time he and his father made a beat-up BMW their home (until his dad’s crack buddy stole it).
+During many late-night walks through the roller-coaster hills of Bernal Heights, Jimmie spun tales of his often stranger-than-fiction childhood -- like the time he and his father made a beat-up BMW their home.

 These conversations around Jimmie’s struggle to regain his roots in his native city became the basis for LBM.
 But it's about more than buying back a piece of property -- inspired by the bond Joe and Jimmie formed as teens over feeling like misfits in their respective worlds, this film seeks to tell an ageless story about two friends trying to find their place in the world.

 Our greatest challenge is to achieve the highest quality of production possible even with the limited resources we have available for this project.
 To do justice to this story, we want to tell it in the most creative, innovative way possible.
 Producing a film is difficult; making a film that is both artistically-unique and politically-complex is even more challenging.
 However, we have spent the last five years working on this project and we are determined to see it through to the end.Learn about accountability on Kickstarter